Abhidnya05/Project1Group1/README.md

 3) The apartments/units sell is higher for councils closer to CBD while plot sell is higher for councils away from CBD and vice versa.

-4) We havent figured any direct correlation between footfall and housing sell
+4) We havent figured any direct correlation between footfall and housing sell.
+The deeper disection of data is required.

 Future prospects